arunit9/file-process-application/README.md

 - file-process-web: Angular front-end web application
 - MySQL database

-Once the build/run scripts are executed, a docker stack will be running with 3 containers corresponding to above components
+Once the build/run scripts are executed, a docker stack will be running with 3 containers corresponding to the above components

 ## Building and Running the Application